lnittman/retube/README.md

 - Node.js 18.17 or later
 - npm or yarn
-- API keys for OpenRouter and Gemini
+- API keys for Perplexity and Gemini

 ### Installation